PracticalParticle/Sandblox/public/docs/reporting-issues-requesting-features.md

 ## Next Steps

-1. Report any issues you encounter with OpenBlox.
+1. Report any issues you encounter with SandBlox.
 2. Submit feature requests for enhancements you would like to see.
 3. Engage with the community for support and collaboration.